 Doulas hold a special place in entrepreneur and philanthropist Hope Smith’s heart.
 Not only did she use one for her pregnancies, but she is also a doula, completing her training in 2018.
 In her upcoming book “Your Body is Magic,” Hope Smith expresses her affirmation for doulas, using advice from DONA-certified doula Khristina Helmich to help craft sections of her book.
 She also advocated that a doula is a pregnancy “must-have” in her AMA session on Instagram.

-While using a doula might seem against the norm for many women, Hope is all about breaking those conventions while accepting and supporting mothers in their choices.
 “Trust your instincts,” says Hope.
 “Parent the way you want to parent.
 Listen to parenting audiobooks or read to gain knowledge from experts when you have the time.
 Figure out what your values and traditions are and hold to them.
 Evolve as necessary.”

 Hope and MUTHA™, the luxury skincare brand of which Hope is founder and CEO, even launched the BAD MUTHAS campaign, which is about recognizing BAD MUTHAS and supporting women and mothers in all that they do.